Manitoba Pandemic Status at Code Red

 The Manitoba Genealogical Society Inc. (MGS) is one of ten provincial genealogical organizations that endeavours to promote genealogical research and the writing of family histories.
 It is a registered charity formed in 1976 and incorporated in 1982.
 The main objectives of MGS are:

 - To collect and preserve Manitoba genealogical and historical records/materials.

 - To foster education in genealogical research through Society workshops, seminars and publications.

-MGS has five local branches spread throughout the province.
+MGS has five branches located throughout the province.

 MGS has some unique information on people who have lived in Manitoba (cemetery indexes, obituaries, BMDs – births, marriages, deaths, family history and local history books, etc.) but we also can assist researchers with ancestors and descendents from other Canadian provinces and other countries – United States, Great Britain, Ireland and others.